PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Improve-Background-Operator.md

 So that I can write my handling of those jobs in a consistent way without the job object or id, using the same variable that is used in bash for the same purpose.

 As a user,<br/>
-I can launch jobs with a new `&!` background operator that will show job progress in an overlay<br/>
+I can launch jobs with a new `&!` background operator that will show job stream data in my console<br/>
-So that watch the concurrent progress of multiple background jobs in my host without blocking my console.
+So that watch the concurrent progress of multiple background jobs in my host when needed without blocking my console.

-As a user,<br/>
-I can use the `&` operator (and the proposed `&!` operator) after the stop parsing sigil (`--%`)<br/>
-So that I can launch legacy commands in the background more easily, without having to use `Start-Job`.

 Also, for completeness/functional parity with cmdlets:

 As a user,<br/>
-I can see the output of jobs launched with `Start-Job` or `Start-ThreadJob` in my current host by using a new `-ShowOutput` switch<br/>
+I can see the output of jobs launched with `Start-Job` or `Start-ThreadJob` in my current host by using a new `-Watch` switch<br/>
 So that I can launch multiple background jobs and watch their concurrent progress in my host without blocking my console.

 As a user,<br/>
-I can show or hide the output of running jobs by using new `Show-JobOutput` and `Hide-JobOutput` cmdlets<br/>
+I can show or hide the output of running jobs by using a new `Watch-Job` cmdlet (with `Watch-Job -Off` to stop watching)<br/>
 So that I can control the display and monitoring of running jobs without having to muck around with `Receive-Job -Keep`.

 As a PowerShell contributor,<br/>
-I can see the process ID associated with any background job by looking at the job members<br/>
+I can see the process ID associated with any job by looking at the job members<br/>
 So that I can more easily attach the Visual Studio debugger to that job when I need to.

 Last, one describing the existing motivation for the `&` background operator